Apply for Electronic Travel Authorization (eTA) to Canada

 The automated screening system will examine your answers to the eTA application web-form questionnaire to determine whether your answers have raised any concerns with respect to the purpose of your trip or admissibility.

-Furthermore, your information may be compared to a database of information shared by the Government of Canada with other foreign governments, including the United States of America, member countries of the North Atlantic Treaty Organization (NATO), member states of the European Union, Interpol, Australia, New Zealand or other countries with which Canada has information sharing security agreements.
+Furthermore, your information may be compared to a database of information shared by the Government with other foreign governments, including the United States of America, member countries of the North Atlantic Treaty Organization (NATO), member states of the European Union, Interpol, Australia, New Zealand or other countries with which Canada has information sharing security agreements.

-Almost any visa-exempt foreign national can apply for an eTA for Canada.
+Almost any visa-exempt foreign national can apply for eTA Canada.
 However, there are some exceptions, including persons who have been statutorily barred from applying, such as persons who recently made a refugee claim and are either awaiting a decision or were recently refused, persons who are required by the Immigration and Refugee Protection Act (IRPA) to apply for and obtain Authorization to Return to Canada (ARC) before applying for an eTA, or persons who have been found to have misrepresented on a prior application in the past 5 years.

-Generally, all applicants require a valid passport or travel document that will be valid for the entire period of the intended temporary stay in Canada.
 Other required documentation will be dependent on the type or class of temporary residency for which you are applying, your country of origin or permanent residence, or the local visa office or VAC requirements.

 Supporting documentation is typically not initially provided electronically through the eTA application process.
 Rather, it may be requested by a processing officer after submitting the application or by an immigration officer of the Canada Border Services Agency (CBSA) at your airport of entry into Canada.